jeremytammik/tbc/a/1854_pick_room_link.md

 I have 2 questions:

-1. How to get info that exporting was canceled?
+1. How to get info that exporting was cancelled?
 2. Why is the name of the operation *Printing*?

 **Answers:**

 1. Implement and handle the [`IExportContext` `IsCanceled` method](https://www.revitapidocs.com/2020/31f0b662-81a1-89b8-ab2a-0de99af3b753.htm).
-2. Because the custom export is in fact a printing or exporting context, cf. the [`CustomExporter` documentation](https://www.revitapidocs.com/2020/d2437433-9183-cbb1-1c67-dedd86db5b5a.htm): *The Export method of this class triggers standard rendering or exporting process in Revit, but instead of displaying the result on screen or printer, the output is channeled through the given custom context that handles processing of the geometric as well as non-geometric information*.
+2. Because the custom export is in fact a printing or exporting context, cf. the [`CustomExporter` documentation](https://www.revitapidocs.com/2020/d2437433-9183-cbb1-1c67-dedd86db5b5a.htm): *The Export method of this class triggers standard rendering or exporting process in Revit, but instead of displaying the result on screen or printer, the output is channelled through the given custom context that handles processing of the geometric as well as non-geometric information*.

 ####<a name="5"></a> Multi-Threading with the Single-Threaded Revit API